 If you have any questions, please contact the library.
 The laptops print to a central copier in the staff workroom.
 Please come to the check-out desk to ask for your copies.
 Copies cost $.10 per page in black and white and $.25 per page for color.

 Small meeting rooms are available for patron use at both locations.
 The room capacity for each is 18.
-View our Meeting Room Policy for more information and use our Meeting Room Reservation Form to hold a room at the location of your choice.
+View our Meeting Room Policy for more information and use our Meeting Room Use Agreement to hold a room at the location of your choice.